-Every successful presentation has a call-to-action.
+Every successful presentation, every data story has a call-to-action.
 Each participant should have a clear expectation of the next steps you want to accomplish.

 Examples include set up the next meeting, gather more information, practice the newly learned skills, and choose an alternative/next step/plan/test/recommendation, etc.

 How often have you seen a presenter “squirm” when a tough question is asked?
 Preempt the tough questions by incorporating as many answers as possible into your presentation.
 To truly make your answers to tough questions effective, include business stories for some or all of these tough questions.